What are the underlying physiologic mechanisms that result in dyspnea?

 The history, exam findings of hypertension, orthopnea, and rales, and the CXR findings help to confirm the diagnosis of volume overload.
 Other potential causes of dyspnea in an older patient who has undergone major surgery include myocardial ischemia, aspiration, and pulmonary embolism.
 In addition to treating congestive heart failure (CHF), it is important to seek out any underlying error that may have caused the condition and effect a system change that can improve quality of care for future patients.
 In the above case, indiscriminant use of maintenance fluids was the culprit; focused provider education and adjustment of existing order sets may be needed.

 Dyspnea, or “shortness of breath,” is a common problem affecting up to half of patients in acute, tertiary care hospitals and one quarter of ambulatory outpatients.
 This sensation of breathlessness can be associated with anxiety, fear, or depression and, thereby, cause substantial disability.
-The American Thoracic Society consensus statement on dyspnea describes it as “an uncomfortable sensation of breathing,” which encompasses several qualitatively distinct sensations that reflect the subjective nature of the experience as well as the psychological, social, and environmental factors that contribute to the symptoms. ...
+The American Thoracic Society consensus statement on dyspnea describes it as “an uncomfortable sensation of breathing,” which encompasses several qualitatively distinct sensations that reflect the subjective nature of the experience as well as the psychological, social, and environmental factors that contribute to the symptoms.
+A solid understanding of ...